"

 Figure Descriptions

-Figure 5.
-The bottom level of the illustration shows primary producers, which include diatoms, green algae, blue-green algae, and flagellates.
-The next level includes the primary consumers that eat primary producers.
-These include invertebrates such as waterfleas and mussels.
-Primary consumers are in turn eaten by secondary consumers, which are typically small fish and shrimp.
-The small fish are eaten by larger fish, the tertiary, or apex consumers.
+Figure 12.5.
+This diagram shows a food web representing trophic interactions among aquatic organisms in the Lake Ontario ecosystem.
+Organisms are organized into four trophic levels, each outlined with a different color: green for primary producers, orange for primary consumers, blue for secondary consumers, and purple for tertiary (apex) consumers.
+The bottom level of the illustration (outlined in green) shows primary producers, which include diatoms, green algae, blue-green algae, and flagellates.
+The next level (outlined in orange) includes the primary consumers that eat primary producers.
+These invertebrates include zebra/quagga mussels, chironomids, mollusks, calanoids, native waterfleas, raptorial waterfleas, rotifers, amphipods, and invasive waterfleas.
+Primary consumers are in turn eaten by secondary consumers, (outlined in blue) which include fish like alewife, emerald shiner, rainbow smelt, round goby, and invertebrates like opossum shrimp and cyclopoids.
+The small fish are eaten by larger fish, the tertiary, or apex consumers, including sea lamprey, lake trout, Atlantic salmon, Chinook and coho salmon, brown trout, burbot, and walleye.
 Finally, all fish are eaten by the sea lamprey.
+Arrows indicate the direction of energy flow from the organism being consumed to the one consuming it.
 For the most part, every organism at a given level eats every organism in the level below and nothing else, but there are exceptions.
 For example, not all secondary consumers eat all primary consumers.
 Lake whitefish only eat zebra and quagga mussels, round goby eat all primary consumers, and the other secondary consumers eat every primary consumer except for the zebra and quagga mussels.
 The secondary consumer yellow perch eats two other secondary consumers from its own level, the slimy sculpin and the rainbow smelt, in addition to eating primary consumers from the level below.
 Some organisms can also skip a level.
 The secondary consumer opossum shrimp eats most primary consumers in the level immediately below and all of the primary producers two levels below.
 Sea lamprey eat all tertiary and secondary consumers.
 Thus, the food web is complex with interwoven layers.
+[Return to Figure 12.5]

 Media Attributions